liferay/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/03-mvc-render-command.markdown

 ## Implementing MVCRenderCommand [](id=implementing-mvcrendercommand)

 What is it you want to do when a portlet render URL is invoked?
-Using the `MVCRenderCommandName`, direct the request to an `MVCRenderCommand` implementation.
+Using the `mvcRenderCommandName` parameter, direct the request to an `MVCRenderCommand` implementation.
 Now override the `render` method.

-Some `MVCRenderCommands` will simply render a particular JSP.
+Some `MVCRenderCommand`s will simply render a particular JSP.
 Here's what [`BlogsViewMVCRenderCommand`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/collaboration/blogs/blogs-web/src/main/java/com/liferay/blogs/web/internal/portlet/action/BlogsViewMVCRenderCommand.java) looks like: